Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Experimental Setup

 \paragraph{LM Selection} The bulk of our analysis is performed on three models from different families: Qwen2.5-3B-Instruct~\citep{qwenteamQwen25TechnicalReport2025}, Llama-3.2-3B-Instruct~\citep{grattafioriLlama3Herd2024}, gemma-2-2b-it~\citep{gemmaGemma3Technical2025}.
 We also study what impact instruction tuning has on these representations by comparing these models with their base versions.
 For the Llama family, we also study larger models to observe whether the manifolds we identify persist at scale: Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct.
 Due to computational constraints, we run these models using 4-bit quantization.

-\paragraph{Automating Manifold Discovery} We generalise our study by analysing activations across all layers and in different positions along the sentence.
-In particular, we examine three sites: the last token of the temporal expression (e.g., \enquote{\exampleg{on the 16th of \underline{January}},} {\sc te} for short); the last token in the prompt (e.g. \enquote{\exampler{The first person that took a bus \underline{was}},} {\sc lp} for short); and the token of the generated answer (one of the name of the context, {\sc a} for short).
+\paragraph{Generalizing Manifold Analysis} We generalize our study by analyzing activations across all layers and at different positions along the sentence.
+In particular, we consider three sites: (i) the final token of the temporal expression (e.g., \enquote{\exampleg{on the 16th of \underline{January}},} abbreviated as {\sc te}); (ii) the final token of the prompt (e.g., \enquote{\exampler{The first person that took a bus \underline{was}},} abbreviated as {\sc lp}); and (iii) the token corresponding to the generated answer (i.e., one of the contextual names, abbreviated as {\sc a}).

-To automate the discovery process, we drop any assumption about which feature should be encoded by which manifold and instead run a grid search over all defined distance functions.
+To systematize the hypothesis selection process, we drop any assumption about which manifold should correspond to which feature and instead run a grid search over all defined distance functions.
 We fit an instance of SMDS for each dataset and layer and then compare recovered manifolds using stress (Eq. \ref{eq:stress}).
-Throughout the study, we choose $m = 3$ as it is the minimum number of dimensions required to represent all our hypothesis manifolds (1D for most linear, 2D for some linear and cyclical manifolds, and 3D for clusters, which form a tetrahedron in 3D space).
-Higher values give similar results.
-All manifolds visualized in the study show the first two components identified by SMDS.
-To increase the robustness of our manifold discovery, we perform 5-fold cross-validation and take the average $S$ of the retrieved projections as the overall score for the manifold.
+Throughout the study, we choose $m = 3$ as it is the minimum number of dimensions required to represent all our hypothesis manifolds (1D for most linear manifolds, 2D for some linear and cyclical ones, and 3D for clusters, which form a tetrahedron in 3D space).
+Increasing dimensionality yields similar results, which are discussed in Appendix \ref{sec:appendix-n-dim}.
+Unless stated otherwise, all manifolds visualized in the study show the first two components identified by SMDS for the best-scoring layer, computed with a 50/50 train/test split.

+To demonstrate the robustness of our analysis, we conduct a statistical significance study using a $10$-fold cross-validation repeated $5$ times across all datasets, models, and manifolds.
+First, we group observations by dataset, model, and manifold rank, and perform a Friedman test.
+Then, for all groups that achieve statistical significance ($p<0.05$), we perform a post-hoc Nemenyi test to evaluate the significance of manifold ranks on a given dataset.
+To break any ties in manifold rank, we additionally perform bootstrapping with $500$ iterations, followed by the same Friedman–Nemenyi protocol as before.
+This yields even stronger statistical guarantees for the identified hypotheses.
+We define a preferential manifold as one that (1) attains the best average score and (2) is statistically significantly different from all alternative hypotheses.
+Further details on statistical significance are provided in Appendix~\ref{sec:stat-sign}.